 Recommended by: Sarah, CosmopoliClan

 Every Thursday from April to August, Gouda hosts one of the country’s most popular cheese markets, a tradition that dates back to the 14th century.
-In the shadow of Gouda’s picturesque town hall, you can see the farmers arrive by carriage, unload their cheese wheels and negotiate with traders by clapping hands.
+Held in the shadow of the picturesque town hall, Gouda cheese market sees farmers arrive by carriage, unload their cheese wheels, and negotiate with traders by clapping hands.

 - Experience the Gouda cheese market.